 - Year 7

-In Year 7 students will learn about the weather in different parts of the UK alongside extreme weather events such as tornadoes.
+In Year 7 students will learn a range of different map skills such as direction, grid references and scale.
+Students will have the opportunity to consolidate their knowledge by creating a treasure map.
+Students will spend a term learning about weather in different parts of the UK.
 Students will extend their locational knowledge of the world's countries through the geography of sport topic.
-Students will have the opportunity to explore how the coastline changes.
-The settlements topic will also aim to increase their knowledge of countries and major cities around the world.
+Students will also have the chance to explore the various factors which influence a coastline.
 Traditional map skills are developed throughout the year, including the introduction of GIS.

 - Year 8

 In Year 8 students will develop their understanding and knowledge of the human and physical world around them.
-They will learn about global population growth and the impact that this has on society; alongside this they will explore the impacts that globalisation has had on trade, exploitation and changes to MEDC and LEDC's.
-The physical topics studied are about the ice age and rivers.
+They will learn about global population growth and the impact that this has on society; alongside this they will explore the impacts that globalisation has had on trade, exploitation and changes to EDC’s and LIDC's.
+The physical topics studied are about the ice age and ecosystems.
 The ice age topic will allow students to understand how our landscape has been shaped by glaciers, the adaptations needed by mammals to survive in extreme conditions and how humans can survive these conditions.
-The year will end with the rivers topic where students will go a field trip to Burbage to undertake a river investigation.
+The year will end with the ecosystems topic where students will investigate the Amazon rainforest and the plants and animals that live there.

 - Year 9

 In Year 9 students will learn about how human activity relies on the effective functioning of natural systems and the impacts when such systems are exploited.
-Students will develop their problem solving skills by creating ways to overcome impacts such as desertification in Tanzania and deforestation in the Amazon rainforest.
 Students will also study tectonics.
 They will learn about the structure of the earth and the impact that this has on humans.
 Students will explore the causes and effects of natural events such as volcanoes, extreme weather, earthquakes and tsunamis.
+The year will end with the geography of crime topic, student will explore current topical issues around the world such as piracy and blood diamonds.

 - Year 10

-In Year 10 students will study the topics of urbanisation, tourism and population change.
+Students will be taught from the OCR B specification.
+Students will participate in two fieldtrips to the Porter Brook River (Year 10) and Sheffield city centre (Year 11).
+In Year 10 students will study the topics of resource reliance, changing climate, distinctive landscapes and dynamic development.
 Students will gain an understanding of how human activity is changing the world and presenting major global challenges.
-Central to the all the topics which are studied is the theme that humans are irreversibly changing the planet, as rapid population growth creates pollution and consumes increasing amount of resources, forcing society to come up with innovative solutions to avoid catastrophe.
+Central to all of the topics which are studied is the theme that humans are irreversibly changing the planet, as rapid population growth creates pollution and consumes increasing amount of resources, forcing society to come up with innovative solutions to avoid catastrophe.
 Students will learn to evaluate how effective the solutions which are posed to these global challenges are.

 - Year 11

-In Year 11 students will gain an understanding of how water and ice have sculpted the surface of our planet to create unique landforms, which are constantly changing.
-They will also learn how the heat trapped in the earth's core creates a dynamic planet, where tectonic plates are constantly on the move, creating both threats and opportunities.
+In Year 11 students will study the topics of global hazards, ecosystems, the UK in the 21st century and urban futures.
+Students will gain an understanding of how heat trapped in the earth's core creates a dynamic planet, where tectonic plates are constantly on the move, creating both threats and opportunities.
 Students will gain an understanding of how engineers and scientists monitor and respond to our ever changing world.
 Throughout the course there is an emphasis on students gaining key skills, notably the ability to interpret statistical data to produce robust conclusions.

 - Year 12